La-Cemeteries©

 President Monroe appointed him District Judge of the United States during his term as governor causing his resignation as governor.

-In 1827 his supporters again asked him to run for governor which he modestly declined and continued as District Judge of the United States.
+In 1827 his supporters asked him to run for governor which he modestly declined and continued as District Judge of the United States.

-He died in White Sulphur Springs, now in West Virginia in 1828.
 He is buried in that town on what is now the property of The Greenbrier Resort complex.
 The Calwell Family Cemetery is located in the Greenbrier Resort complex, behind Unit #9 on Copeland Hill Drive.

 All Pictures Have Been Graciously Provided by